Scuba diving in Cancun, Mexico – the waters that offer it all

-Cancun snorkeling – tropical fish, cenotes and more
+Cancun snorkeling – tropical fish, reefs, whale sharks and more

 El Museo Subaquatico de Arte (MUSA, mentioned above) should be placed right at the top of your list of places to snorkel in Cancun.
 One of the best pieces of advice you will receive before you start most Cancun snorkeling tours is “don’t forget your camera.”
 There’s so much technicolor marine life here that it will be a challenge to remember it all!
 Keep an eye out for the loggerhead and Green turtles and sailfish which migrate through the area at certain times of the year.
 The vibrant sponges, multicolored coral formations, myriad of species of tropical fish and a kaleidoscope of colours.